Deividas Česnauskis: Heart of Midlothian

 Česnauskis agreed a transfer to Scotland with Heart of Midlothian in 2005.
 The terms of this deal involved him signing for FBK Kaunas and being immediately loaned to the Edinburgh side for three seasons.
 He made his Hearts debut against Kilmarnock in the Scottish Cup, scoring the final goal in a 3–1 victory.
 His second goal for Hearts also came in the Scottish Cup, but it did not prevent his team for losing against Celtic in the semi-final.

 In his second season at Hearts he helped the team to win the Scottish Cup by scoring the winning goal in a quarter-final 2–1 win against Partick Thistle.
 In the same match where Roman Bednar got sent off for diving in the second-half 15 minutes after coming on as a sub.
 In the final Česnauskis conceded a penalty from which Gretna were able to equalise and make it 1-1.
 However Hearts went on to win the match on penalties.

 Since November 2006, Česnauskis did not play for Hearts over a year due to injuries or simply not being picked, and only played two matches for the Lithuanian national team.
 He finally made his comeback for Hearts in January 2008 in an away match against Dundee United, and soon after was voted Man of the match in his return to Tynecastle in a 1–1 draw against Kilmarnock.
 He scored his fourth Hearts goal, and his fourth in the Scottish Cup, against Motherwell on 12 January 2008.
 He scored his first league goal for Hearts in a 2–1 defeat to Falkirk on 5 May 2008.

 On 26 February 2009, Česnauskis said he would leave Hearts in the summer unless he was given first team football before the end of the season, having started just two matches.
 On 27 April, it was confirmed with immediate effect that Česnauskis and his fellow Lithuanian teammate Saulius Mikoliūnas, left Hearts.

 In Greece

-On 9 June 2009, Česnauskis signed a two-year contract with Ergotelis F.C.
-After one season at the club from Heraklion, he signed a three-year contract with another Greek club, Aris Thessaloniki, on 7 June 2010.
+On 9 June 2009, Česnauskis signed a two-year contract with Ergotelis After one season at the club from Heraklion, he signed a three-year contract with another Greek club, Aris, on 7 June 2010.